 - Cracked drywall

 Look for large trees near the home.
 Tree roots naturally seek out high moisture soil and the ground beneath a home’s foundation tends to have more moisture than surrounding soil and takes longer to dry out.
-When trees draw out the moisture from under the foundation, soil contracts, and strains the foundation.
-So, it’s important to inquire about the presence of any large trees near the property.
+When trees draw out the moisture from under the foundation, soil contracts and strains the foundation.
+Inquire about the presence of any large trees near the property.

 Gutter and Drainage